rishabhc32/everyday-stuff/hugo/README.md

 # hugo

 ### Generating hugo man pages
+`hugo`, when installed via `snap` does not provide manpages.
+So, we have to generate them ourselves.
 * `cd ~`
 * `hugo gen man`
     * This will create `./man` directory, having hugo's manpages.